Richard Thomas Glyn: First invasion

-Glyn was given command of Rorke's Drift by Chelmsford.
-He led a demoralised force, isolated from any immediate assistance and in fear of Zulu attack.
-Rainy conditions and the outbreak of disease did not help matters, nor Glyn's orders confining most of the garrison to the interior of the post.
-Glyn arranged the fortification of the post into Fort Bromhead (named for Gonville Bromhead, who had led B Company of the 2nd battalion of the 24th Regiment in the Battle of Rorke's Drift) and, later, established a new fort near the Buffalo River, Fort Melvill Glyn's command was dysfunctional due to him being affected by depression; he suffered a temporary mental breakdown.
-The 24th Regiment's dead at Isandlwana went unburied until 20 June as Glyn insisted on the work being done by men of his regiment.
+Chelmsford gave Glyn command of Rorke's Drift.
+Glyn led a demoralised force, isolated from any immediate assistance and in fear of Zulu attack.
+Rainy conditions and outbreaks of dysentery, bilious fever and typhoid did not help matters, nor did Glyn's orders confining most of the garrison to the interior of the post.
+On 24 January the NNC at the post mutinied, fearful for the safety of their families and unhappy at being left outside the post at night; after disarming them Glyn permitted them to leave.
+Glyn arranged the fortification of the post into Fort Bromhead, and later established a new fort near the Buffalo River, Fort Melvill.
+(Note: The first fort was named for Gonville Bromhead, who had led B Company of the 2nd Battalion of the 24th Regiment in the Battle of Rorke's Drift, and the second for Lieutenant Teignmouth Melvill.)
+Glyn's command was dysfunctional as he was affected by depression; he suffered a temporary mental breakdown, took little interest in his work and remarked that he should have been with his troops at Isandlwana.
+Captain Walter Jones of the Royal Engineers, present at Rorke's Drift in this period, noted "Col. Glyn (our chief) does nothing and is effete [exhausted]".
+(Note: "Effete" is a skunked term.
+In this period it meant "exhausted", the common modern usage to mean "snobbish" or "effeminate" didn't arise until the 20th century.)
+The 24th Regiment's dead at Isandlwana went unburied until 20 June as Glyn insisted on the work being done by soldiers of his regiment.